Living is Easy members' projects 2025

 Susie Vokey | August 8 – 22

-Susie Vokey is a mixed media crafter, whose main focus for the past number of years has been on textiles.
+Susie Vokey is a mixed media crafter who has been focusing more recently on textile arts.